iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 * Suppose we could do the above, how much along the gradient should we move, and how are we sure that we will reach a global minimum?

-* Finding the outputs and gradients each time for ALL the data points would be extremely slow, is there anything better we can do?
+* Finding the outputs and gradients each time for all the data points would be extremely slow, is there anything better we can do?

 Here are some short answers without detail, as these problems are not trivial.

-* This depends on what type of function you are trying to approximate.
+* The type of loss function we choose depends on what type of function we are trying to approximate.

-* This is done using an ingenious algorithm called **backpropagation**.
+* Finding the gradient with respect to all these parameters is done using an ingenious algorithm called **backpropagation**.
 It is basically a repeated application of the chain rule.

-* In short, we aren't sure that it will reach a global minimum.
+* We can't always be sure that we will reach a global minimum.
 But it turns out in practice that a local minimum is pretty good too.
-How much to move along the gradient is basically another hyperparameter.
+Also how much to move along the gradient in each step is another hyperparameter called the **learning rate**.

-* We can solve this by just going through a small part of the data before each parameter update.
-This is called batching the data.
+* To reduce computation we 'batch' the data.
+For each parameter update we will now only use a part $($a batch$)$ of the data and not the entire dataset.

-We won't go over the details of backprop in this session, as it takes a while to digest, but we will instead implement a neural network and train it.
+We won't go over the details of backpropagation in this post, as it takes a while to digest, but we will instead implement a neural network and train it.

 Our input is going to be a vector of size 2.
 The task is to classify this input into two classes.
 The two classes are given by two probability distributions  over the 2D plane as shown below.
 They are radial gaussians with different means.
 The dataset which we use for training will be sampled from these distributions.